Chynna Ortaleza: Personal life

 In November 2015, Ortaleza married singer and actor Kean Cipriano.
-On April 20, 2016, the couple had their first child daughter named Stellar.
+On April 20, 2016, the couple had their first child, a daughter named Stellar.
 The name of their daughter was inspired by one of the songs of their favorite band Incubus.
 On September 25, 2019, Ortaleza gave birth to their son, Salem.
 The name of their son means "peace" in Hebrew.